CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/prerequisites.md

 ### Installation User

 A domain user which is a member of the Local Administrators group on the server must be available to run the installation scripts.
-This is a prerequisite of Microsoft Service Fabric, which is the platform that {{% ctx %}} Innovation is built upon.
+This is a prerequisite of Microsoft Service Fabric, which is the platform that {{% ctx %}} is built upon.

 ### Antivirus Exclusions